 500c.
-Whoseever steals in a dwelling-house any property to the value in the whole of less than five pounds shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever steals in a dwelling-house any property to the value in the whole of less than five pounds shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.

 500D.
 Whosoever steals to the value of ten shillings any goods, article, or material while anywhere placed or exposed during the process or progress of manufacture shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
-500E.

 500E.
-Whosoever being for the purpose of manufacture, or any special purpose connected with manufacture, employed to make, prepare, or work up any goods, article, or material, or being for any purpose entrusted with any such goods, article, or material, or with any tools or apparatus, sells, pawns, purloins, secretes, embezzles, exchanges, or otherwise fraudulently disposes of the same or any part thereof, and the value of the same or of such part thereof does not exceed five pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever being for the purpose of manufacture, or any special purpose connected with manufacture, employed to make, prepare, or work up any goods, article, or material, or being for any purpose entrusted with any such goods, article, or material, or with any tools or apparatus, sells, pawns, purloins, secretes, embezzles, exchanges, or otherwise fraudulently disposes of the same or any part thereof, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.

 500F.
-Whosoever being the tenant or occupier of any house, building, or lodging, steals any chattel or fixture let to be used therewith, whether the contract was entered into by the accused or by any person on his behalf, and the value thereof does not exceed five pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever being the tenant or occupier of any house, building, or lodging, steals any chattel or fixture let to be used therewith, whether the contract was entered into by the accused or by any person on his behalf, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+500G.

 500G.
-Whosoever takes and uses, or takes for the purposes of using, any cart, waggon, carriage, motor car, bicycle, or other vehicle, or any boat howsoever propelled, or any other means of locomotion, the property of any other person, without the consent of the owner or person in lawful possession thereof, and the value thereof does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever takes and uses any cart, waggon, carriage, motor car, bicycle, or other vehicle, or any boat howsoever propelled, or any other means of locomotion, the property of any other person, without the consent of the owner or person in lawful possession thereof, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.

-29. The following sections are inserted next after section five hundred and forty-three of the Principal Act :-
+26. The following sections are inserted next after section five hundred and forty-three of the Principal Act :-

 543A.
-Whosoever forges or utters any bill of exchange, or any acceptance, indorsement, or assignment thereof, or any promissory note for the payment of money, or any indorsement or assignment thereof, or any undertaking, warrant, order, authority, or request for the payment of money, or the delivery or transfer of any chattel, note, bill, or security, or for procuring or giving credit, or any any acquittance, or receipt, for money or goods, or for any note, bill or other security, or any indorsement on, or assignment of any such undertaking, warrant, order, authority, request, receipt, or other instrument, and the amount purporting to be payable under such bill, note, undertaking, warrant, order, authority, or request, or the value of such chattel, note, bill, or security, or the amount of credit to be procured, or given, does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or pay a fine of fifty pounds.
+Whosoever forges or utters any bill of exchange, or any acceptance, indorsement, or assignment thereof, or any promissory note for the payment of money, or any indorsement or assignment thereof, or any undertaking, warrant, order, authority, or request for the payment of money, or the delivery or transfer of any chattel, note, bill, or security, or for procuring or giving credit, or any acquittance, or receipt, for money or goods, or for any note, bill or other security, or any indorsement on, or assignment of any such undertaking, warrant, order, authority, request, receipt, or other instrument, and the amount purporting to be payable under such bill, note, undertaking, warrant, order, authority, or request, or the value of such chattel, note, bill, or security, or the amount of credit to be procured, or given, does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or pay a fine of fifty pounds.